playframework/playframework/documentation/manual/releases/release29/migration29/Migration29.md

 You can resolve such an error by setting the secret to contain the required amount of bits / bytes, like in this example at least 32 bytes of completely random input, such as `head -c 32 /dev/urandom | base64` or by the application secret generator, using `playGenerateSecret` or `playUpdateSecret`.

+### Removed `play.akka.config` setting

+Akka itself always looks up its settings from within an (hardcoded) `akka` prefix from the config it gets passed.
+This actually has nothing to do with Play, this is just how Akka works.
+By default, Play tells Akka to load its actor system settings directly from the application config root path, so you usually configure Play's actor system in `application.conf` inside `akka.*`.

+Until Play 2.9 you could use the config `play.akka.config` to tell Play to load its Akka settings from another location, in case you wanted to use the `akka.*` settings for another Akka actor system.
+This config has now been removed for two reasons:

+* That config was never well documented, e.g the docs did not mention that even if you set `play.akka.config = "my-akka"`, the `akka.*` settings from the config root path would still be loaded as fallback.
+That meant that if you changed something in the `akka.*` config, the actor system defined in `my-akka.akka.*` would also be effected.
+Therefore such two actor systems never existed indepentedly from each other, so the promise `play.akka.config` made (allowing `akka.*` to be used solely for another Akka actor system) was not kept.

+* Second, Play actually expects the actor system config to reside in `akka.*`, because it sets various configs within that prefix so everything works nicely.
+If you would use a complete different actor system for Play, your application would likely work not correctly anymore.

+Because of these reasons, starting from Play 2.9 the `akka.*` config is dedicated only to Play's Akka config and can not be changed anymore.
+You can still use your own actor systems of course, just ensure you don't read their configuration from Play's `akka` config from the root path.

 ## Defaults changes

 Some default values used by Play had changed and that can have an impact on your application.
 This section details the default changes.